Published by Melville House on September 20, 2016

 Buy the book: Amazon/Audible (this post includes affiliate links)

 Lastly, she discusses what happens to trainwrecks after their fall from grace and how we need to do and be better.
 Many disappear into obscurity, but there are also many who spiral into addition or suicide, unable to cope with the onslaught of hatred the world has piled upon her.
 The scary thing is that this can happen to anyone.
 Any woman who dares to put herself out there and challenge social norms, from bloggers to authors to celebrities, risks the backlash.
-Although this book was written before Megyn Kelly’s newly released memoir, it reminded me of the backlash she received from people who didn’t even read her book but shared their “opinions” of it: it was ill-conceived/fluff/terrible/awful/inappropriate (I happened to enjoy it).
-Luckily, or perhaps necessarily, more and more female celebrities are opening up about the toll being in the limelight, and the constant barrage of attacks, takes on them, from Selena Gomez and Demi Lovato to Megyn Kelly and Monica Lewinsky, so we are learning more about the impacts of our actions.
+Luckily, or perhaps necessarily, more and more celebrities (i.e. Selena Gomez, Demi Lovato) are opening up about the toll being in the limelight and the constant barrage of attacks takes on them.
+So, we are learning more about the impacts of our actions.

-But perhaps my favorite parts of the book were those that pertain to Britney Spears, whom I am an avid fan of.
+But perhaps the most intriguing parts of the book (for me) were those that pertain to Britney Spears, whom I am an avid fan of.
 Doyle confesses that she hated Britney for being sexual and for projecting that on girls around the world, but only later realized that perhaps Britney, herself, was uncomfortable with the Lolita-like fascination men had with her.
 Britney is the quintessential trainwreck (young, pretty, innocent) whose rise to fame took a drastic turn following the infamous head-shaving incident.
 No one knows exactly what led to that moment, but we do know that mental health was a factor and rather than focus on the importance of self-care, we scrutinized her even more because it made good headlines.
-She seems to be in a good place today, but she is comparatively withdrawn and under the guardianship of her father, demonstrating that the very nature of being Britney-in-the-spotlight is a difficult balancing act.
+She seems to be in a somewhat better place today, but she is comparatively withdrawn and under the seemingly-forced guardianship of her father, demonstrating that the very nature of being Britney-in-the-spotlight is a difficult balancing act.

 What’s most striking about this book, for all of it’s contemporary discussions, is that how we treat women is not a new phenomena.
 Women used to be gagged with spikes or literally waterboarded if they were considered to be a loudmouthed nag.
 Women who wanted more than men were giving them have always had to fight twice as hard.
 And while the methods of suppression are evolving, the underlying sexism that drives the trainwreck culture still exists.
 If anything, the Internet has made it worse by giving us a place to air every horrible comment that comes into our heads (So You’ve Been Publicly Shamed by Jon Ronson is also a good book on this subject).
 In other words, women who want things deserve to be torn down, especially if they make their wants known.
 If a woman stands in front of a man’s house with a boombox and waits for them to come out, it’s a crime, but when men do it it’s romantic.
 When women show they are sexual beings, they are called sluts, but when men do it it’s part of the norm.